kunwu522/cs584-project/README.md

-# cs584-project
+# cs584 course project
-The repo of cs584 final project
+The repo of cs584 course project